 Different services like incident management, change management, etc may use multiple ITSM tools.
 Integrating them means connecting these disparate ITSM tools so information can flow between them and actions taken in one tool can trigger automated actions in another.

-Formally, ITSM integration refers to the process of connecting your ITSM tool with another ITSM (or 3rd party apps) tool to work together seamlessly.
+Formally, ITSM integration is the process of connecting your ITSM tool with another ITSM (or 3rd party app) tool to work together seamlessly.

 For instance, if your organization uses tools like ServiceNow, HubSpot, Jira Service Management, etc ITSM integration would involve connecting those tools for exchanging the required information.